-As of December 31, 12-Month As of Dec Average ember 31, 2019 2020 2019 2020 Risk Category - Interest Rate \$ 104 \$ 144 \$ 90 \$ 145
+As of December 31, 12-Month Average As of December 31, 2019 2020 2019 2020 Risk Category - Interest Rate \$ 104 \$ 144 \$ 90 \$ 145

 Actual future gains and losses associated with our marketable debt security portfolio may differ materially from the sensitivity analyses performed as of December 31, 2019 and 2020 due to the inherent limitations associated with predicting the timing and amount of changes in interest rates and our actual exposures and positions.
 VaR analysis is not intended to represent actual losses but is used as a risk estimation.